isaacnmm/pestpolicy-hugo2XX/content/posts/best-undercoat-paint/index.md

 One of the reasons why you will end up having uneven painting is a failure to have the right undercoat.
 Before you go for that paint, you need to first establish the best undercoat paint to match it.

 Apart from providing an even surface, an undercoat will richly influence the outcome of the topcoat.
-Other undercoats provide extra protection either against rust, abrasion, cracking, [chipping](https://pestpolicy.com/how-to-keep-spray-paint-from-chipping-off-metal/), or moisture penetration.
+Other undercoats provide extra protection either against rust, abrasion, cracking, [chipping](https://pestpolicy.com/how-to-keep-spray-paint-from-chipping-off-metal/),or moisture penetration.

 ##  s: Top 7 Best Undercoat Paint in 2025